Leipzig: Origins

 The University of Leipzig was founded in 1409 and Leipzig developed into an important centre of German law and of the publishing industry in Germany, resulting, in the 19th and 20th centuries, with the Reichsgericht (Imperial Court of Justice) and the German National Library being located here.

 During the Thirty Years' War, two battles took place in Breitenfeld, about 8 km outside Leipzig city walls.
 The first Battle of Breitenfeld took place in 1631 and the second in 1642.
 Both battles resulted in victories for the Swedish-led side.

-On 24 December 1701, an oil-fueled street lighting system was introduced.
+On 24 December 1701, when Franz Conrad Romanus was mayor, an oil-fueled street lighting system was introduced.
 The city employed light guards who had to follow a specific schedule to ensure the punctual lighting of the 700 lanterns.

 19th century

 The Leipzig region was the arena of the 1813 Battle of Leipzig between Napoleonic France and an allied coalition of Prussia, Russia, Austria and Sweden.
 It was the largest battle in Europe before the First World War and the coalition victory ended Napoleon's presence in Germany and would ultimately lead to his first exile on Elba.
 The Monument to the Battle of the Nations celebrating the centenary of this event was completed in 1913.
 In addition to stimulating German nationalism, the war had a major impact in mobilizing a civic spirit in numerous volunteer activities.
 Many volunteer militias and civic associations were formed, and collaborated with churches and the press to support local and state militias, patriotic wartime mobilization, humanitarian relief and postwar commemorative practices and rituals.
+While over half of the Kingdom of Saxony was formally ceded to Prussia, Leipzig remained part of King Frederick Augustus I.

 When it was made a terminus of the first German long-distance railway to Dresden (the capital of Saxony) in 1839, Leipzig became a hub of Central European railway traffic, with Leipzig Hauptbahnhof the largest terminal station by area in Europe.
 The railway station has two grand entrance halls, the eastern one for the Royal Saxon State Railways and the western one for the Prussian state railways.